 Avoid Chest Rooms

-While inserting chest rooms may at first seem like a good way to get a lot of Rupees, this is actually not the case.
+While inserting chest rooms may at first seem like an excellent way to get a lot of Rupees, this is actually not the case.
 For the most part, many chests will only contain 1 Rupee.
 It’s possible to get 20 Rupees or even 50 Rupees from chests, however, the higher amounts are very rare.

 On top of this, the Nightmare Key will always spawn in the very last chest that you open.
 In this regard, if you put a lot of chests in your dungeon, you’ll have to spend time opening every single one of them before you can get the Nightmare Key and face the boss.